bocan/my-aws-eks/README.md

 ## Description

-I couldn't find any example Terraform projects to make a "good" EKS cluster, so I cobbled this one together.
+I couldn't find any example Terraform projects to make an EKS cluster that I was happy with, so I cobbled this one together.
 This project spins up a decent EKS cluster for demos, development, or testing.
 In theory, you could scale it up to production too.

 It currently features: